 Via Tiburtina Valeria

 Mon – Sat 7.30am – 5pm, Sun 10am-5pm

 Just under a 30-minute drive or 45-minutes by train, and you have escaped to a luxurious and soothing thermal getaway.
 Soak in the same silky mineral waters and rich mud as the Romans did for the perfect relief of your tensions, stresses and inflammation.

 Daily 9am – 7pm

 Entry fee €12-20

 A bit farther from Rome, though definitely worth the visit, this thermal bath is amongst one of the best in Italy.
-Spanning over 2,000 square meters, this terme includes water from the Bullicame Springs and precious, skin-soothing mud from Bagnaccio pond.
+Spanning over 2,000 square meters, this terme includes water from the Bullicame Springs and precious, skin-soothing mud.
 Spend the day enjoying their natural thermal baths, in addition to their Natural Cave, which includes a Turkish bath and soothing vapors.